morgner/MObject/README.markdown

 Currently the LEDs are used as 'debugging display' and the DAC is used to output sounds depending on the position of the object in space.

- * If you're in a hurry and in search of the 'real code' goto 'Building-Blocks'.
+ * If you're in a hurry and in search of the *real code* goto 'Building-Blocks'.
- * If you whish to see some C/C++ code for your research, goto 'Analysis'.
+ * If you whish to see some *C/C++ code* for your research, goto 'Analysis'.

 ## STATE OF THE ART